tiawl/cimgui.zig/README.md

 - as a daily updated interface for your [Zig][2] binding of [ocornut/imgui][1] (see [here][13] for a private usage).

 ### cimgui.zig as a library
-If you want to add `cimgui.zig` as a library to you project, you can do the following (do know that it requires a zig version `>0.13`) :
+If you want to add `cimgui.zig` as a library to your project, you can do the following (do know that it requires a zig version `>0.13`) :

 Fetch this repository :
 ```sh